Data retention

 Retention of topology graph data

 By default, topology graph data will be retained for 30 days.
 This works in a way that the latest state of topology graph will always be retained; only history older than 30 days will be removed.
-You can check and alter the configured retention period this using the SUSE Observability CLI.
+In some cases, it may be useful to keep historical data for more than 30 days or to reduce it to less than 30 days to save on disk space.
+Topology retention can be configured through the helm chart:

-Note that by adding more time to the data retention period, the amount of data stored is also going to grow and need more storage space.
+Note that by adding more time to the data retention period, the amount of data stored is also going to grow and requires more storage space.
 This may also affect the performance of the Views.

-Retention of events, traces and logs
+Retention of events and logs

 SUSE Observability data store